lengran/csgo-drop-knife-plugin/README.md

 # csgo-drop-knife-plugin
-A sourcemod plugin to allow players drop their knife and share with friends.
+A sourcemod plugin allowing players to drop their knifes and share them with friends.

 ## Requirements